Anran0716/AnranZheng/content/authors/admin/_index.md

 <!--StartFragment-->

-My research interest focuses on health and medical geography, land use modelling, Geostatistics, spatial analysis and modeling.
-With spatial analysis techniques and quantitative methods, I investigated the spatiotemporal clustering patterns and risk factors of COVID-19 during different epidemic stages in New York State.
+My research interest focuses on urban and regional planning, health and medical geography, land use modelling,  spatial analysis and modeling.
+With spatial analysis techniques and quantitative methods, I investigated the spatial accessibility to COVID-19 testing sites in NYC.
 During my undergraduate studies in Capital Normal University, I worked as teaching and research assistant.
 My primary job was: (1) tutored students on using Python and ArcGIS.
 (2) drafted the QGIS and GRASS tutorial on digital terrain analysis.

 Off campus, I have worked extensively in academy institutes and renowned GIS companies.
 I was mainly responsible for analyzing land use changing pattern and its driven factors, using GIS and remote sensing techniques.
 Currently I am a master student in University of Pennsylvania, with specialization in urban spatial analytics.